 How to Get There

 The hike starts in the forest where a walking path leads to trail 213.
 Continue on the trail until shortly after above the tree line where trail 213 intersects with trail 216.
 Turn left on trail 216 to continue towards Sorapis.
 After this point the trail ascends above the tree line, opening views to the surroundings.

 Following a short section where the trail is flat, the trail ascends up a very steep gulch.
-The ground is filled with loose rocks and small pebbles, causing feet to often slip out.
+The ground is loose rock, causing feet to often slip out.
 This is the steepest section of the hike.
 Zig zag to the top of the gulch, at which point you are at the highest elevation of the hike.

 Continue on trail 216 towards Lago di Sorapis (or Rifugio Vandelli) at the top of the gulch.

-The trail is mostly flat or downhill from this point onward.
+The trail is mostly flat or downhill from this point.
 It leads to the first via ferrata section of the hike.
 The via ferrata is daunting with a narrow path and enormous vertical drops.
-In some sections, there are cables along the cliff to hold onto.
+In some sections, there are cables alongside the cliff.
 While this hike is challenging, it is not a technical hike, and no equipment is necessary.
 Several sections of cable continue as the trail leads around the side of the mountain.

 Following the via ferrata section, Lake Sorapis comes into view.
 The trail descends first to Refugio Vandelli, and just beyond that, Lake Sorapis.
-If you have time, make sure to walk around the lake.
+Make sure to walk around the lake.

 Take trail 215 to return to Passo Tre Croci.
 The trail is mostly downhill.
 There is a small section of via ferrata with ladders and cables, however most of the hike is easy.
 The trail will lead you to the main road.
 From here, walk uphill for a few minutes to return to the parking area.